Foreign nationals told to leave Lebanon as war fears surge

 The United States and Britain have issued similar warnings.

-On Sunday Qatar Airways said that “in light of recent developments in Lebanon”, the Doha-Beirut route “will operate exclusively during daylight hours” at least until Monday.
+On Sunday Qatar Airways said the Doha-Beirut route would “operate exclusively during daylight hours” at least until Monday.

 The killing Wednesday of Hamas leader Ismail Haniyeh in Tehran, hours after the Israeli assassination of Hezbollah’s military chief in Beirut, has triggered vows of vengeance from Iran and the so-called “axis of resistance” of Tehran-backed armed groups.